-

 Did You Know?

-Although they are generally open and friendly with strangers, they will bark to alert you.
+They get along well with children and other dogs, but their high prey drive can mean extra socialization when it comes to other small pets in the household.
+This is a fact about Beagles that is also often true for Frengles.
+Although these dogs are generally open and friendly with strangers, they will bark to alert you.
 This can become a nuisance behavior later if you do not work on training your dog to stop barking early on.

 A Frengle is a highly adaptable dog.
 As long as they get enough daily exercise and attention, they will do well in apartments as well as larger homes.
-A home with a fenced yard will definitely be a bonus for them as they will love running.
-But, their high prey drive also means only letting them off-leash in secure areas.
+A home with a fenced yard will definitely be a bonus for them, as they will love running around in it.

-They do well in most climates.
-As with any dog, they are sensitive to the heat.
-They also have a short coat, so if you live in an area with cold winters, they will need some winter dog products to stay warm while out on walks.
+If they have the longer Beagle face and muzzle, you will still need to be careful in the heat, but the risk of overheating won’t be as high as with brachycephalic dogs.
+Frengles also have a short coat, so if you live in an area with cold winters, they will need some winter dog products to stay warm while out on walks.
 Frengles also do not like to be left alone for long periods of time.

 Although a Frengle is intelligent, picks up on things quickly, and does want to please their owner, they can also be a bit stubborn.
 They like to do things on their own terms, which may not always be what you are trying to get them to do.

 Plenty of patience and consistent training based on positive rewards and praise will go a long way with this dog.
-But, the stubborn streak can sometimes be a challenge for first-time dog owners.
-There are several benefits of puppy training classes, and they can help with this too.
+But the stubborn streak can sometimes be a challenge for first-time dog owners.
+There are several benefits of puppy training classes, and they can help with this, too.

 Nail trims once or twice monthly keep nails from growing too long.
 Weekly ear checks with careful cleanings when needed can help prevent ear infections.
-Daily brushing or daily use of an enzyme toothpaste, in addition to cleanings at the vet when needed, covers basic dental care.
+Daily tooth brushing or daily use of an enzyme toothpaste, in addition to cleanings at the vet when needed, covers basic dental care.
 If your Frengle has some facial wrinkles, you will also need to check, clean, and wipe them regularly.

-Frengles generally live for 10-15 years.
+Frengles generally live for 10-15 years on average.

 This dog breed is known as a Frengle and is also sometimes called a Frengle Hound or a French Bulldog Beagle.